 Additional security recommendations

-Password manager for PC, Mac and Linux that lets you store all the information from your personal accounts in an encrypted database.
-Thanks to KeePassX, you can manage multiple accounts with strong passwords without having to repeat any of them, simply learn the “master password” that gives you access to the database.
+Password manager for Windows, Mac and Linux that lets you store all the information from your personal accounts in an encrypted database.
+Thanks to KeePassXC, you can manage multiple accounts with strong passwords without having to repeat any of them, simply learn the “master password” that gives you access to the database.

 Linux: Included in repositories